datafold/os-diff-pr-tutorial/README.md

 We see that a much higher percentage of primary keys are missing from the PR data among rows with a `created_at` date from the summer of 2021 as compared to later in 2021.

+#### See the changes that lead to conflicting values.
+What was the value before, and what is it now?

 Now, we want to dig into the `status` column and understand how the values changed.

-Instead of relying only on a human reviewer to figure out the impact of the code change, we can use the out-of-the-box Test Results Table that we've materialized in the warehouse to fully understand the value-level differences between PR and Prod data.
+Instead of relying only on a human reviewer to figure out the impact of the code change, we can use the out-of-the-box Diff Results Table that we've materialized in the warehouse to fully understand the value-level differences between PR and Prod data.

 ```
 select